kubernetes/kubernetes/README.md

 ----

-Kubernetes is an open source system for managing [containerized applications] across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.
+Kubernetes is an open source system for managing [containerized applications] across multiple hosts; providing basic mechanisms for deployment, maintenance, and scaling of applications.

 Kubernetes builds upon a decade and a half of experience at Google running